collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Write Permission is an important concept in GitHub collaboration

 * Regardless of what repo you are contributing to, whether or not you have write permission to the repo determines how you contribute to it
-* If you have write permission to a repo, you can make changes directly within the repo
+* If you have write permission to a repo, you can make changes directly within the repo instead of forking the repo and submitting a pull request

+What Does Write Permission Allow You to Do?
+* push a branch directly to the repo (not by fork)
+* edit a file
+* review pull requests

 <!--
-What Does Write Permission Allow You to Do?

-Write permission is special access.

 See write permissions chart for info
-Write permission allows you to do things like push a branch directly to the repo (not by fork), change a file, review pull request, etc.
-"You must have write access to a repository to create a branch and open a pull request.
 Look at "Shared Repository" permissions

 Definition of write